yLeah/RH-HS-Interns-2024.github.io/interns/kwame-mensah-boone/journals/README.md

 This is the place you can put your PDF files for your journals.

-For example, if you had a week1Journal.pdf, you can include it like:
+For example, if you had a week1Journal.pdf, you can include it like this in the index.html file:

 ```html
   <object